 Our Horse Rehabilitation team in South Africa help to rescue, rehabilitate and care for horses which have been injured, abused or neglected.

 You will help to care for around 40 horses and help them to trust people again.
 Volunteers assist in all aspects of the horses’ care and with the day to day running of the project.
 This ensures that all of the horses receive the optimum level of care.
 Volunteers of all experience levels are welcome and will be matched to specific horses accordingly.
-You will also assist with the project’s beach and bush trails which generates an income to keep the rehabilitation project sustainable.
+You will also assist with the beach and bush trails which generate an income to keep the rehabilitation project sustainable.

 Enjoy riding along the Indian Ocean whilst watching whales and dolphins and explore the local area and experience a range of activities in your free time.

 Volunteers are needed to take care of rescued horses and provide them with some TLC.

 The objective of the project is to rescue and rehabilitate horses so that they can trust people once again.
 The motto is “horses working for horses” and the project makes income from beach and bush trails for tourists to fund the rehabilitation of injured, abused and neglected horses.

 With around 40 horses to care for, volunteers help to care for and give much needed attention to horses that have suffered.
 Volunteers are a vital workforce on the farm and are involved in all aspects of the preparation of the trails and looking after the horses being rehabilitated.
 There are also a number of other animals on the farm including dogs, donkeys, peacock, chickens and pigs.

 You will work closely with the horses every day and tasks may include:

 During your stay you will be trained in all aspects of the basic care routine covering the tasks above as well as working with youngsters, backing, mouthing and lunging.
 Some of this training will depend on your previous experience with horses, which you can discuss on your arrival.